alekslesik/kandinsky/README.md

 - `StatusInternalServerError`: Corresponds to HTTP status code 500, indicating that the server encountered an unexpected condition that prevented it from fulfilling the request.
 - `StatusUnsupportedMediaType`: Corresponds to HTTP status code 415, indicating that the media type of the requested data is not supported by the server, so the server is refusing the request.

-Additionally, the package defines URLs used for various API requests:

-- `URLMODEL`: The URL endpoint to retrieve the list of available models from the Kandinsky API.
-- `URLUUID`: The URL endpoint to initiate a new image generation task and receive a UUID for the task.
-- `URLCHECK`: The URL endpoint used to check the status of an image generation task using the task's UUID.

 Styles for generate images: